Refrigerator Coil Cleaning Schedule Calculator

 Continue tuning your appliances with the Refrigerator Power Outage Safety Calculator and the Water Heater Sediment Flush Interval Calculator, which provide complementary maintenance reminders.

-Optional Mini-Game: Coil Sweep Sprint
+Optional Mini-Game: Refrigerator Coil Sweep Sprint

-This short arcade challenge turns the maintenance idea into action.
+This short arcade challenge turns refrigerator coil maintenance into action.
 Your goal is to sweep dust, pet hair, and sticky lint off a glowing condenser coil before the heat meter reaches 100%.
 The game reads your current pet count and dust score to tune the mess, so a hairier, dustier house creates a tougher run.
 It does not change the calculator's math, but it gives you a memorable way to connect the recommendation to the reason behind it: dirtier coils trap more heat and demand more frequent cleaning.

 Score0